Frequently asked questions

 How do I apply?

-You can fill in an online form right now by clicking here.
-You will receive an email confirmation from Sirovilla when you application has been received and added to Sirovilla’s Register of Interest (wait list).
+You will receive an email confirmation from Sirovilla when your application has been received, and if you qualify, you will be added to Sirovilla’s Register of Interest (wait list) for the village(s) you have nominated.

 Can I apply using a printed form?